egirna/icapeg/README.md

             - Any string numeric value

-          - **timeout**

-            It indicates to How many seconds that **ICAP will return 408 - Request timeout** after, possible value:

-            - Any integer value.

           - **process_extensions**

             It indicates to the file types that should be processed and scanned from the service, possible valuea: